 10. Count Your Blessings – Starting our list is this classic song that is a simple poem about counting our many blessings.
 Its not as famous as the other songs but you can hear what it sounds like here.

 9. Father Abraham – I only list this because everyone knows it and it has fun actions for the kids.
 It has a Biblical theme to it, but not a ton of theological depth.
 The redeeming lyrics are “and I am one of them, so let’s just praise the Lord…” Other than that, the song is about a man with lots of kids and how to move your arms and legs (which is fun).
 If you want to see a very disturbing rendition of this song, click here.
+And if you want a more hip, updated version that is perfect for millenials, then click here.

 8. Deep and Wide – What kid doesn’t want to move their arms in the motions of deep and wide?
 It is simple and its about a fountain of water (metaphor for God’s overflowing love).
 Here is a video that will show you the words, the motions, and a very intense lead singer.